seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 ![Figure 2](images/figure_2.png)

 **Figure 2**: A visual explanation of the differences between the discontinuity algorithms discussed using only two traces.
+"C" indicates the calculated coherence value.